Benefit of Car Liens When Filing Bankruptcy

 To redeem the car, you finish paying for the car in a single, lump-sum payment.
 If the car is worth less than the outstanding balance on the loan, the car’s value is all you have to pay, and the rest of the loan is forgiven.
 If you pursue this route and you and the lien holder cannot agree on the car’s value, the Bankruptcy Court will decide.

 Redeeming the car is a good option if there is a significant difference between the vehicle’s value and what you owe, assuming you can make the lump-sum payment.
-There are loans specifically for redemption transactions, or you may be able to work something out with family or a friend.
+There are loans specifically for redemption transactions, or you may be able to work something out with a credit union, family member, or friend.

 Determining the best approach for you requires a full examination of your financial situation.
 If you reside in North Carolina and are overwhelmed by debt, the bankruptcy attorneys at Sasser Law can work with you to help you decide the best way forward.